ryanatkn/gro/src/lib/docs/config.md

 and you can provide your own `package_json` hook to mutate the `pkg`, return new data, or return `null` to be a no-op.

+Typical usage would modify `pkg.exports` during this step to remove modules that aren't public API.

 ### when 'updating_well_known'

 By default Gro copies your root `package.json`